The degenerate Heisenberg category and its Grothendieck ring: Categorification of symmetric functions

 for all $X, X_1,X_2 \in\mathcal C, Y, Y_1,Y_2 \in \mathcal D$ and $f\in \Hom_{\mathcal C}(X_1,X_2), g \in \Hom_{\mathcal D}(Y_1,Y_2)$.

 The symmetric product $\SYM\odot\SYM$ of two copies of $\SYM$ is the free strict $\k$-linear symmetric monoidal category generated by two objects.
-Diagrammatically it is convenient to use different colors, denoting the symmetric product instead by $\blue{\SYM}\odot\red{\SYM}$ and using the color blue (resp., red) for objects and morphisms in the first (resp., second) copy of $\SYM$.
+Diagrammatically it is convenient to use different colors, denoting the symmetric product instead by $\blue{\SYM}\odot\red{\SYM}$ and using the color blue (resp., red) for objects\ifmonochrome\footnote{For readers working in monochrome, ``blue" will appear as a thin dotted line and ``red" will appear as a thick dashed line.}\fi and morphisms in the first (resp., second) copy of $\SYM$.
 Morphisms may then be represented by linear combinations of string diagrams colored both blue and red.
-In these diagrams, as well as the one-color crossings that are the generating morphisms of $\blue{\Sym}$ and $\red{\Sym}$, we have the additional two-color crossings
+In these diagrams, as well as the one-color crossings that are the generating morphisms of $\blue{\SYM}$ and $\red{\SYM}$, we have the additional two-color crossings

 which are mutual inverses.
 The definition of symmetric product gives braid-like relations allowing all one-color crossings to be commuted across strings of the other color, for example:

 For $0 \leq r \leq n$ let $\mathcal{P}_{r,n}$ denote the set of size $\binom{n}{r}$ consisting of tuples $\lambda = (\lambda_1,\dots,\lambda_r) \in \Z^r$ such that $n-r \geq \lambda_1 \geq \cdots \geq \lambda_r \geq 0$.
 Let $\min_{r,n}$ (resp., $\max_{r,n}$) be the element $\lambda \in \mathcal{P}_{r,n}$ with $\lambda_1=\cdots=\lambda_r=0$ (resp., $\lambda_1=\cdots=\lambda_r=n-r$).
 For any $\lambda \in \mathcal{P}_{r,n}$, we let